-These Vegan Oven Baked Zucchini Chips are a great alternative to chips or other unhealthy, processed snacks and are not only vegan but gluten-free, grain-free and flourless too.
+These Gluten-Free Vegan Oven Baked Zucchini Chips are a great alternative to chips or other unhealthy, processed snacks and are not only vegan but gluten-free, grain-free, flourless and oil-free too.

 You could make them in the shape of chips as shown, or even as zucchini fries by cutting them into long strips instead.